 Webhooks are automated messages sent between apps—a type of notification that includes detailed information about new items in apps.
-With Webhooks by Zapier, you can trigger Zaps from webhooks.
-If you want to send a webhook when an action occurs in an app, learn how to send webhooks in Zaps.
+If you're on a paid plan, you can trigger Zaps from webhooks.
+You can also send a webhook when an event occurs in an app.

 Learn more about webhooks in this Zapier blog post: What are webhooks?.